unicode-org/message-format-wg/spec/formatting.md

 and the observable behavior of the _formatting_ matches that described here.

-_Attributes_ MUST NOT have any effect on the formatted output of a _message_, nor be made available to function implementations.
+_Attributes_ MUST NOT have any effect on the formatted output of a _message_, nor be made available to _function handlers_.

 > [!IMPORTANT]
 >